Rutgers logo

-Aerospace Engineering Degree
+Aerospace Engineering Undergraduate Program

-Unmanned aerial systems, airplane and space vehicle design, propulsion, flight technology, aerodynamics and astrodynamics, aerospace materials and structures, aerospace modeling and simulations, and sensing and control of aerospace systems are all components of our aerospace engineering degree.
 The aerospace engineering program at Rutgers provides a broad and multi-disciplinary education in the fundamentals of aircraft and spacecraft design.
 Rutgers is currently the only public university in New Jersey offering an aerospace engineering degree.

 • Rutgers is one of six FAA-designated test sites for advancing the integration of drones into national airspace.